isomerpages/moe-sgs/_instructional-programmes/Subjects/English Language and Literature.md

 ![Representive of SGSS for the Lower Secondary category](/images/el2024%20(6).jpeg)

-##### READ&amp;SGSS
+##### READ@SGSS

 READ@SGSS is a reading programme that aims to develop in students beginning, close and critical reading and viewing skills, strategies, attitudes and behaviour (SSABs) to comprehend a variety of texts meaningfully, strengthened with wide and extensive reading and viewing.
-Apart from morning reading periods, SGSS also holds book fairs and movie screenings (text to screen to further encourage the love of reading among  students.
+Apart from morning reading periods, SGSS also holds book fairs and movie screenings (text to screen) to further encourage the love of reading among  students.

 ![Students engaged in reading during morning reading periods.](/images/el2024%20(2).jpeg)